 SAFIR is a computer program that models the behavior of building structures subjected to fire.
 The structure can be made of a 3D skeleton of linear elements such as beams and columns, in conjunction with planar elements such as slabs and walls.
-Volumetric elements can be used for the analyses of details in the structure such as connections.
-Different materials such as steel, concrete, timber, aluminum, gypsum or thermally insulating products, can be used separately or in combination in the model.
+Volumetric elements can be used for analysis of details in the structure such as connections.
+Different materials such as steel, concrete, timber, aluminum, gypsum or thermally insulating products can be used separately or in combination in the model.

 From these gas temperatures, SAFIR will first calculate the evolution of the temperatures in the structure.
 The structure can be made of different materials such as steel, concrete, timber, aluminum, gypsum or thermally insulating products, used separately or in combinations.
 These temperatures are stored in different files.

 A free demonstration version of the software can be obtained.
-Please download the order form (ORDER FORM FOR A FREE DEMONSTRATION VERSION.DOC), print it, sign it and send it to us (SAFIR@ulg.ac.be).
+Please download the order form (ORDER FORM FOR A FREE DEMONSTRATION VERSION.PDF), print it, sign it and send it to us (SAFIR@ulg.ac.be).
 Your identified copy will be sent by e-mail within a couple of days.
-The order form states, among other things, that we accept no liability, that you cannot transmit your copy, and that it cannot be used for commercial applications.
+The order form states, among other things, that we accept no liability, that you cannot transmit your copy, and that the work produced cannot be used for commercial applications.